chantzos/__/README.md

+### Welcome
+This is an unnamed project - a published personal development environment-
+produced by the will to control the way i'm interacting with a computer

+The primary intention is not ever to be a public project with the common sense˙ eventually the code will be extracted to outer repositories in an
+abstracted way that can be used as standalone, as now its closed integrated
+to this system.

+Moreover, I can't get the responsibility to expose others to operations that are considered dangerous, as I do not have the required knowledge to cover the
+possibilities and the corner cases

+However, I believe the code can be adopted as it is, especially from slang coders

+But as this can be seen as a specification for a development environment, for people who like Unix and appreciate the power of a command line like interface it has its value and that is the main reason for being public

+I would welcome ideas specific to the specification, though code contribution of course is more than welcomed, but its not the intention, which is primary to stabilize the concepts in my mind too, through writing this README, which is a way to expose the logic in a much more compact way.
+This is a personal weakness as the thoughts are too many to reduce them and avoid the verbosity

 ## SYNOPSIS
 This application is an implementation of a concept of ideas of an ideal computer environment, that is, the user interface,